BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_14.md

 **Relationship Point Choices**:
 - Defeat these mechs (+1 Allen)

 Exit the GameBoy and proceed to enter the next GameBoy in the pyramid.
-Climb the castle.
+There's actually a 1% chance you'll obtain Surfing Pikachu here after this link cable!
+Anyways, climb the castle.

 !battle(["ALLEN",:JOHTO_1,1], "Glitch Field")